Douglas Edward Cayley

 Major-General Douglas Edward Cayley, (15 July 1870 – 19 December 1951) was a British Army officer of the First World War who played an important part in the evacuation of soldiers from Gallipoli.

 Family

 Douglas Edward Cayley was a son of Henry Cayley, who served as a medical officer in the British army in India.
 Among his siblings were Major General Sir Walter de Sausmarez Cayley (1863–1952) and Rear Admiral Henry Priaulx Cayley (1877–1942).

 His son Richard Douglas Cayley (1907–1943) was a distinguished submarine officer during the Second World War.

 Personal life

 Douglas Edward Cayley was born in India, where his father was serving, on 15 July 1870.
 He was educated at Clifton College and the Royal Military College, Sandhurst.

 In 1906 he married Jessie Eyre Duff Gibbon, daughter of Sir William Duff Gibbon, a tea planter in Ceylon.

 Military career

+Officers of the 2nd Battalion, Worcestershire Regiment, at Jhansi, India, December 1911.
+Sat in the middle row, third from the left, is Major Douglas Edward Cayley.